 Specific areas and sites Issue Comment Recommendation and 16 adjacent to their property at No. 18. significant native canopy trees.
-In addition, the DDCP proposes a pede walkway through this precinct as part development.
-Owner strenuously objects to inclusion of public domain/riparian zone in the DCP through 6 Drovers Way: This downzoning contravenes Minister's direction and Section 117 direction No. 20.
+In addition, the DDCP proposes a walkway through this precinct as development.
+1 Owner strenuously objects to inclusion of public domain/riparian zone in the DCP through 6 Drovers Way: This downzoning contravenes Minister's direction and Section 117 direction No. 20.
 It is only an enlarged drainage easement, and would fail to meet the objectives (would not provide safe or convenient pedestrian access, little opportunity for self-policing, impact of higher density zone against lower density sites, likely to become area for rubbish dumping, there is no critical vegetation habitat that would make it a riparian zone.)
 The riparian zone should be revoked.
-It is important to note that the provision riparian zone within Site 3 should not any reduction in development yield profer the sites (a maximum FSR of 1.3:1 is consistent with LEP 194 requirement.
-The riparian classification on site does contravene the Ministers direction in robusing density on site as it does not specifically exclude development.
-The classification of lands as riparian and the Riparian Policy (2004) do not set out the exclude development but to facilitate development while ameliorating its imagain better environmental outcomes in accordance with the EP&A Act 1979.
-Principles in the Riparian Policy includes an internance or improvement of aquation of waterways is undesirable as it will refurther degradation of local waterways ultimately Sydney Harbour, as it removes action buffers that filter pollutants sediment, increases runoff and flooding potential to properties downstream and removes aquatic habitat.
-Piping the cronly shift the problems on to properties. result in oposed) which its. not egard to e he o pacts to or piping esult in ways, and ves and g l eek will recommended.
+It is important to note that the pro- riparian zone within Site 3 should any reduction in development yiel for the sites (a maximum FSR of is consistent with LEP 194 required The riparian classification on site contravene the Ministers direction housing density on site as it does specifically exclude development classification of lands as riparian Riparian Policy (2004) do not set exclude development but to facilit development while ameliorating i gain better environmental outcom accordance with the EP&A Act 19 Principles in the Riparian Policy i maintenance or improvement of a habitats and water quality.
+Filling of waterways is undesirable as it of the further degradation of local we ultimately Sydney Harbour, as it if vegetation buffers that filter pollu sediment, increases runoff and flo potential to properties downstrear removes aquatic habitat.
+Piping to only shift the problems on to properties recommended. re

-Specific areas and sites Issue Comment Recommendation stream of the site.
-Having a riparian zone on site provide opportunities for green space and visual buffers as well as allowing some natural processes occur that will help improve quality.
+Specific areas and sites Issue Comment Recon nmendation stream of the site.
+Having a riparian zone on site provides opportunities for green space and visual buffers as well as allowing some natural processes occur that will help improve water quality.
 This does not mean that the site cannot be developed.
-Factors such as piped sections, housing density and but can be taken into consideration to allow both development and good outcomes waterways.
-Innovative building designals oprovide desired housing density a environmental outcomes.
-Possibilities could include such ideas as having seven separated buildings rather than on large with a piered bridge connecting them of creek.
-Good building design should be deliver desirable built form while achieves the practice environmental management. al ral e water ite existing affer size w for for ns can and good on site veral ge block over the e able to feving 4 Drovers Way is currently zoned 2(d3) with an FSR of 1.3:1 and 35% site cover.
+Factors such as existing piped sections, housing density and buffer size can be taken into consideration to allow for both development and good outcomes for waterways.
+Innovative building designs can also provide desired housing density and good environmental outcomes.
+Possibilities on site could include such ideas as having several separated buildings rather than on large block with a piered bridge connecting them over the creek.
+Good building design should be able to deliver desirable built form while achieving best practice environmental management.
+4 Drovers Way is currently zoned 2(d3) with an FSR of 1.3:1 and 35% site cover.
 The DCP provides for a "soil zone public domain/riparian management" through the site, which would reduce the yield, downzoning the site, contravening the minister's direction and Section 117 direction No. 20.
 It is also understood that a savings provision is to be included to protect existing zoning and development rights.
 See comments above.
-A savings provisions has been include Principal town centres LEP adopted by Council on 8 November 2006 and will land in Lindfield.
-The savings provision apply to any application lodged before gazettal of the draft LEP.
-It has been confirmed by site investigation that the existing drainage is mostly in the existing drainage is mostly in that the existing drainage is mostly in the existing drainage. y l apply to on will e the demonstrates that the identified riparian zone that the existing drainage is mostly in
+A savings provisions has been included in the Principal town centres LEP adopted by Council on 8 November 2006 and will apply t land in Lindfield.
+The savings provision will apply to any application lodged before the gazettal of the draft LEP. o No change recommended.
+There is nothing in the plan which demonstrates that the identified riparian zone It has been confirmed by site investigations that the existing drainage is mostly in an open